 Thomas Burrowes was appointed Director in December 2010.
 Tom has accrued extensive operational and management experience at Board level within junior Australian resource companies over the past 23 years.
-After an initial career in funds management he has held executive directorship positions in 7 resource companies, including a current directorship with Stellar Resources Ltd, since 2004.
-Tom makes a valuable contribution with his depth of resource industry experience, public company involvement, exploration knowledge, financial market understanding, new project awareness and a wide range of industry contacts.
+After an initial career in funds management he has held executive directorship positions in 7 resource companies.
+Mr Burrowes makes a valuable contribution with his depth of resource industry experience, public company involvement, exploration knowledge, financial market understanding, new project awareness and a wide range of industry contacts.